encoredev/encore/docs/develop/client-generation.md

 <Callout type="info">

 The generated client can be used with any environment, not just the one it was generated for.
-However, the API's, datastructures and marshalling logic will be based on whatever is present and running in that environment at the point in time the client is generated.
+However, the APIs, data structures and marshalling logic will be based on whatever is present and running in that environment at the point in time the client is generated.

 </Callout>